JeremyTygh/Develop-in-Swift-Data-Collections/README.md

 https://books.apple.com/us/book/id1511183970

 ## Below are screenshots of some projects running on a simulated iPhone 12
+### Projects will be added to this repository as I complete them!
 Click on images to view them in a larger size!

 ### Emoji Dictionary